Shahid-Ali-Dev/Snake_Game/README.md

 ## 🎮 Game Description

-In **Snake Game**, you control a snake that moves around the screen eating randomly placed poop.
+In **Snake Game**, you control a snake that moves around the screen eating randomly placed food.
 Every time it eats, it grows in length.
 The challenge is to keep it alive as long as possible without:

 - Crashing into the screen borders 🚫
 - Biting its own tail 🐍☠️